We Publish Our Accuracy Numbers. Here's Why.

 If you're a GC procurement manager or a manufacturer rep, you already know why.
 But for context:

 Document classification is the first step.
 When a 400-page bid package lands in your inbox, someone has to figure out what's in it.
 Which sections are mechanical specs?
 Where are the schedules?
 Is there an equipment list on drawing M-601 or is it on M-602?
-At 97%+ accuracy, our system sorts the documents so you don't have to page through the PDF yourself.
+Our system sorts the documents so you don't have to page through the PDF yourself.

 Equipment extraction is the core workflow.
 Once you know where the schedules are, you need to pull out every piece of equipment — every air handling unit, chiller, boiler, pump, fan coil, VAV box — with its tag, size, capacity, and specified manufacturer.
 This is the work that takes a senior estimator hours per project.
-At 95%+ accuracy, the AI does the first pass and flags anything uncertain for human review.
+The system does the first pass and flags anything uncertain for human review.

 Together, these workflows replace the most time-consuming part of procurement: reading.
 Not deciding, not negotiating, not relationship-building — reading.
 The hours spent turning PDFs into structured data before any actual procurement work begins.